 Raw cannabis vs. decarbed cannabis

 Raw cannabis is exactly what it sounds like: cannabis that hasn’t been treated with heat or been aged, meaning the decarboxylation process has not occurred.
-As explained in detail above, this means that the THC and CBD are still in their acidic forms (THCA and CBDA), so you will not feel any psychoactive or relaxing effects.
+As explained in detail above, this means that the THC and CBD are still in their acidic forms (THCA and CBDA), so they do not promote psychoactive or relaxing effects.

-Raw cannabis still has many beneficial properties, however.
-In their acidic form, the cannabinoids may have powerful anti-inflammatory properties, and the hemp is packed full of beneficial vitamins and micronutrients.
+Raw cannabis still has many potential beneficial properties, however.
+In their acidic form, the cannabinoids may have powerful anti-inflammatory properties, and the hemp is packed full of vitamins and micronutrients.

 How to decarb weed: steps to decarboxylate marijuana